GeekAlexis/FastMOT/README.md

   - If more accuracy is desired and processing power is not an issue, reduce `detector_frame_skip`.
 Similarly, increase `detector_frame_skip` to speed up tracking at the cost of accuracy.
 You may also want to change `max_age` such that `max_age × detector_frame_skip ≈ 30`

  ## Track custom classes
-This repo supports multi-class tracking and thus can be easily extended to custom classes (e.g. vehicle).
+FastMOT supports multi-class tracking and can be easily extended to custom classes (e.g. vehicle).
 You need to train both YOLO and a ReID model on your object classes.
 Check [Darknet](https://github.com/AlexeyAB/darknet) for training YOLO and [fast-reid](https://github.com/JDAI-CV/fast-reid) for training ReID.
 After training, convert the model to ONNX format and place it under `fastmot/models`.
 To convert YOLO to ONNX, use [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos/blob/master/yolo/yolo_to_onnx.py) to be compatible with the TensorRT YOLO plugins.
 ### Add custom YOLOv3/v4
 1. Subclass `YOLO` like here: https://github.com/GeekAlexis/FastMOT/blob/4e946b85381ad807d5456f2ad57d1274d0e72f3d/fastmot/models/yolo.py#L94
     ```